Gvb3a/wolfram_telegram_bot/README.md

 ## Todo
 - [ ] Comment the code normally
-- [ ] Make normal statistics
+- [ ] Make normal statistics (last message)
+- [ ] Add llm (groq).
+If wolfram alpha doesn't understand the query, it tries to redo it.
+A diologue option may also be added.
+Also audio recognition
+- [ ] Quick reply in temporary reply
-- [ ] Maybe do something with random walk
+- [ ] Different language for the interface